-If the image has a tRNS chunk, the viewer will need to adapt the suggested palette for use with its desired background color.
-To do this, replace the palette entry closest to the tRNS color with the desired background color; or just add a palette entry for the background color, if the viewer can handle more colors than there are PLTE entries.
+For truecolor images, a suggested palette might also be provided in a PLTE chunk.
+If the image has a tRNS chunk and the background is a solid color, the viewer can adapt the suggested paletted for use with this background color.
+To do this, replace the palette entry closest to the tRNS color with the background color, or just add a palette entry for the background color if the viewer can handle more colors than there are palette entries.

-For images of color type 6 (truecolor with alpha channel), any suggested palette should have been designed for display of the image against a uniform background of the color specified by bKGD.
+For images of color type 6 (truecolor with alpha channel), any PLTE chunk should have been designed for display of the image against a uniform background of the color specified by bKGD.
 Viewers should probably ignore the palette if they intend to use a different background, or if the bKGD chunk is missing.
-Viewers can use a suggested palette for display against a different background than it was intended for, but the results may not be very good.
+Viewers can use the suggested palette for display against a different background than it was intended for, but the results may not be very good.

-If the viewer presents a transparent truecolor image against a background that is more complex than a single color, it is unlikely that the suggested palette will be optimal for the composite image.
+If the viewer presents a transparent truecolor image against a background that is more complex than a single color, it is unlikely that the PLTE chunk will be optimal for the composite image.
 In this case it is best to perform a truecolor compositing step on the truecolor PNG image and background image, then color-quantize the resulting image.